MishaYanov/npm-modules-easy-notify-vanilla/readme.md

 #### Optional values:
 ---------------------

-in optional values you can add diffrent configurations that you may need or not, this is a diffrent objectin the function call and it has the next values:
+in optional values object you can add diffrent configurations that you may need or not, setting up various styling options.

+###### The Options:

 isIcon: = true/false - each type has it's own specific icon;

-timeout: number - this is configured is ms => 1s = 1000ms
+timeout: number - this is configured in ms => 1s = 1000ms

 position: you can change the position of the notification:
 "top-left" | "top-right" | "bottom-left" | "bottom-right"